thin-edge/thin-edge.io/docs/src/architecture/domain-model.md

     * allows monitors the health of devices
     * helps to troubleshoot when problems with the device are reported

-## thin-edge data concepts

-**thin-edge** provides different devices in a standardized representation to the cloud.
-Therefore **thin-edge** provides specialized data concepts.

-The data concepts below belong to **inputs** and **outputs** available on a device.
-Thereby each **input** and **output** is refered as a **data point**.

-TODO: describe here how thin-edge glues OT Device's data points with Cloud's Telemetry Data

-TODO: consider child-devices and containers here?
-Or do that in the cloud section?

 ## thin-edge device concept

-TODO: incorporate references and content from new section "IoT Cloud Domain"

 **thin-edge** facilitates IoT functionality to the device it is running on, as well as to devices that are connected to that device.